 We look for the resurrection of the dead, and the life of the world to come.
 Amen.

 THE PRAYERS OF THE PEOPLE

-The people respond after each section.

-After the final section commemorating the saints, the response is "To you, O Lord our God."
+The people respond after each section saying "Lord have mercy." and after the final section commemorating the saints, "To thee, O Lord our God."